 Civic rules are the best defined and most universal.
 We rank them as the least important by most Nigerians.
 Most will deny it, hoha!
 But who has a concrete grasp of the reasons for civic rules?
 Why do people stand in queues, obey traffic lights, pay taxes, drive road worthy cars?
 It is a scandalous claim to say 90-95 per cent cannot offer a proper answer.
 Just start asking the closest standing and seated next to you and your eyes may pop with disbelief.
 The Thou Shalls and Thou Shall Nots, the lawful and unlawful, the pleasant and the terrible have been reduced to a continuum of each other.
 Some plead such does not only happen in Nigeria.
 Should that concern a concerned Nigerian?

-The inevitable mix of current civic and traditional rules neither resembles those brought by the colonialists nor of our indigenous history, respectively.
+Furthermore, fhe inevitable mix of current civic and traditional rules neither resembles those brought by the colonialists nor of our indigenous history, respectively.
 They may look like monstrous morphs to observers.
 Further spliced with religious rules, the mix gets more complex, scarier, wilder, and unfit for purpose.
-Our society becomes a place in which codes of governance get taken over by deformations, malignancies, arbitrariness, and lethargies, till they become unrecognisable.
-Most acts of governance in Nigeria appal the aging and match nothing read in books of learning or experienced overseas.
+As a consequence, our society becomes a place in which codes of governance get taken over by deformations, malignancies, arbitrariness, and lethargies, till they become unrecognisable.
+Most acts of governance in Nigeria appall the aging and match nothing read in books of learning or experienced overseas.

-Money can buy into any vice on the planet, including financial and violent crimes.
+Nevertheless, money can buy into any vice on the planet, including financial and violent crimes.
 Under the rule of money, no notions of it are extreme.
 Because the power or possession of money cannot be extreme.
 Rich men back groups like Boko Haram, Bandits, and Militants and their terrorism is self-evident but explained away as a necessity, not terrorism.
 Politicians are kleptomaniacs decivilising but regarded as deserving.
 Sex is to the highest bidder or the closest.
 Friendship is to the one who yields the highest utility.
-Money has pushed society towards decadence with illegal sources desired over legitimate ones.
+And money has pushed society towards decadence with illegal sources desired over legitimate ones.

 It may now not be clearer why Malcolm is fair in describing Nigerian in extremes with routine persistence.
-He like many others activist want Nigeria well-balanced.
-As hard as it may be, the search for tools to balance the society continues.
+Malcolm like many others activist want Nigeria well-balanced.
+However, as hard as it may be, the search for tools to balance the society continues.